sshehrozali/db-to-csv/README.md

 <p>This script is written especially for my students database management system in python.Here is the <a href="https://github.com/ShahrozAliPK/students-management-system"
-    alt="students-database-management">link.</a></p>But you can always change fieldnames for your own .db file.The script opens .db file inside <i>DATABASE</i>                 folder inside <i>DB-to-CSV</i> folder and reads sqlite3 database and stores inside a memory at a particular address.Now another variable is used to fetch all data inside database and stores in the form of nested list.Now another CSV file is opened as <i>csvfile</i> and <i><csv_writer</i> object is created to write rows inside .CSV file and fieldnames.
+    alt="students-database-management">link.</a></p>But you can always change fieldnames for your own .db file.The script opens .db file inside <i>DATABASE</i>                 folder inside <i>DB-to-CSV</i> folder and reads sqlite3 database and stores inside a memory at a particular address.Now another variable is used to fetch all data inside database and stores in the form of nested list.Now another CSV file is opened as <i>csvfile</i> inside which <i>csv_writer</i> object is created to             write rows inside .CSV file and fieldnames.
     After writing all rows successfully the program prints a success message on the terminal window.</p>